Scrivito/scrivito-neoletter-form-widgets/readme.md

 "prerender": "npm run build && vite-node --options.deps.external='/scrivito/' src/prerender_content.js"
 ```

-**Note:** Prerender does not work when using captchas.
+**Note:** Prerender with active captchas will not render the captchas.
 This is because both captchas make use of the `window` object in their scripts, and the `window` object is not available when running `vite-node`.

 # Neoletter Form Widgets Overview